This research note is about driving a photodiode array (also called a charge capture dev...

 This research note is about driving a photodiode array (also called a charge capture device, or CCD) with the goal of developing an open-source spectrometer for science education.
 We hope to update the design of Ben Hickman's spectrometer, the WheeTrometer.
 Right now we are making pretty good progress and hope to have a pretty simple to use CCD / microcontroller / user interface before too long.
 One issue with the WheeTrometer is that the specified light sensor is no longer available.
 To address this, we are looking into the Toshiba TCD1304 charge capture device (CCD).
 This CCD is available from Mouser for about $25 (https://www.mouser.com/_/?Keyword=TCD1304DG(8Z%2CAW))) and is used in spectrometers sold by a number of commercial sources, including Thor Labs, Ocean Optics, BWSpec and StellarNet.

 Information on the TCD1304 is surprisingly hard to to get.
 The data on the Toshiba web site is total crap.
-The only way we have made progress is by following a series of posts by a guy who was able to get this running himself.
+The only way we have made progress is by following a series of posts by a guy named Esben Rossel who was able to get this running himself.
 The posts are found here.
-If I could find the author's name I would give him credit (I think it may be Fl@C@, but I don't know for sure).
-Since I did not find it, I will call him "Wordpress Guy".
-The dude provides a link to the datasheet here.
-While it would be tempting to just copy the work of Wordpress Guy, he is running a Linux environment and uses a microcontroller that we are unfamiliar with (STM32F401RE nucleo).
+I thought Esben also published stuff under the name Flat Cat or Fl@C@, but apparently that is not him.
+Esben provides a link to the datasheet here.
+While it would be tempting to just copy Esben's work, he is running a Linux environment and uses a microcontroller that we are unfamiliar with (STM32F401RE nucleo).
 Since we run Windows and are more familiar with the TI products (specifically, the Tiva C LaunchPad, sold here for $13), we decided to go in that direction.
 I know that people will ask about doing this with Arduino.
 It has been a while since I worked in Arduino and even then I never got that involved in it.
 The upshot is that I don't know, but I doubt it would be possible to implement this stuff in the Arduino IDE.
 If you can't use the IDE, I don't see the point of using Arduino.
 If you still want to pursue this in Arduino, I recommend starting with the Due, not the Uno.
 Both the Due and the TI product have clock speed working for them.
 The CCD requires a pretty accurate clock running at between 0.8 and 2.4 MHz.
 Signals at two other pins (ICG and SH) must be synchronized with the clock at the start and finish of an acquisition.
-Timing requirements are described in the data sheet provided by Wordpress Guy.
+Timing requirements are described in the data sheet provided by Esben.
 While it may be possible to run the clock from the 16 MHz Uno, I think you will have trouble.
 The next question is ADC resolution.
 The TI product and the Due both have 12 bit ADCs.
 The TI ADC can acquire at 1 M samples per second.
 I have not seen the sample rate for the Due.

 Anyway, ...
 This post introduces the goals of project and documents what we have learned about the firmware requirements so far.
 Until recently, my experience coding the microcontroller has been limited to the Energia IDE, which is very similar to the Arduino IDE.
 After it became apparent that this IDE would not allow us to control the microcontroller timing with sufficient timescale accuracy, we began learning the TI IDE (Code Composer Studio, available here for free).
 Mostly we followed the Tiva workshop labs.
 Code Composer Studio is a C based thing that is not intuitive if you don't know C, but allows pretty refined control.